Mammography

-Mammography is an X-ray examination of the breasts.
+3D Mammography is an X-ray examination of the breasts.
 The value of mammography lies in its ability to detect cancer in the breast while it is still very small – often too small to be felt and often too small to be detected any other way.
 When breast tissue is x-rayed, it creates an image that may contain tiny calcium deposits called microcalcifications or other subtle signs of cancer.
-The Selenia Digital Mammography system provides a detailed digital image that can detect early breast cancer.
-All of our exams are interpreted with the aid of a state-of-the-art R2 “Image Checker” Computer Aided Detection (CAD) system.
-CAD assists the Radiologist in the detection of suspicious calcifications and masses.
+The Hologic 3D Tomosynthesis Mammography system provides a detailed image that can detect early breast cancer.

 “I had a mammogram done by a friendly, caring professional.
 My primary doctor was impressed with the thorough report.
 I will be coming to River Radiology for my annual exam from now on!”